 Glacier Goggles

-Glacier goggles are designed for mountaineering in snowy environments.
-Because snow reflects light, causing a blinding glare, these glasses feature dark lens with less than 10% VLT and serious coverage around the eyes.
-Typically they have round lenses and removable leather blinders that provide up to 100% of frame coverage.
-They work so well because there is no light bleeding in from the sides or the top of the sunglasses.
+Glacier glasses are designed for mountaineering in snowy environments.
+Because snow reflects light, causing a blinding glare, these glasses usually feature dark lenses with 3-8% VLT, which is darker than your typical sport sunglasses.
+Additionally, glacier glasses have serious coverage around the eyes.
+Typically they have round lenses and removable blinders that provide up to 100% of frame coverage.
+They work very well because there is no light bleeding in from the sides or the top of the sunglasses.

-Glacier goggles have everything you need for tackling Africa’s highest peak.
-If you like the look (we do), go ahead and get them.
+Glacier glasses might be overkill, but they do have everything you need for tackling Africa’s highest peak.
+So, If you like the look (we do), go ahead and get them.

 Now that you know what to look for, it’s time to go shopping.
 A full selection of sunglasses can be found at REI, Backcountry and Moosejaw.